mozhdehNouri/AndroidProgrammingTopicAndExplanation/coroutine-flow/flow/TerminalOperator.md

 a. **first()**  return the first element if the element was null we get an exception to prevent the exception we need call **firstOrNull()**  also we have **first{}** operator which return the first element that match with condition.

-or we can say first() that returns the first element emitted by the flow and then cancels flow's collection.
+Or we can say first() that returns the first element emitted by the flow and then cancels flow's collection.
 Throws [NoSuchElementException] if the flow was empty.

 **first{}** :The terminal operator that returns the first element emitted by the flow matching the given [predicate] and then cancels flow's collection.
 Throws [NoSuchElementException] if the flow has not contained elements matching the [predicate].

 **firstOrNull()** :  The terminal operator that returns the first element emitted by the flow and then cancels flow's collection.
 Returns `null` if the flow was empty.

 **firstOrNull{}** :  The terminal operator that returns the first element emitted by the flow matching the given [predicate] and then cancels flow's collection.
 Returns `null` if the flow did not contain an element matching the [predicate].

-2 - **last()** return last parameter if the last element was null we get exception so for prevent we need to use **lastOrNull()**
+2 - **last()** return last parameter if the last element was null we get exception so for prevent we need to use **lastOrNull()**.

-5- launchIn() this function not suspend function like toList or toSet
+5- **launchIn()** this function not suspend function like toList or toSet:
 ```kt
 public fun <T> Flow<T>.launchIn(scope: CoroutineScope): Job = scope.launch {
     collect() // tail-call
 }
 ```

-actually launchIn is a shortcut, instead Of Using
+Actually launchIn is a shortcut, instead Of Using
 ```kt
 scope.launch{
 flowOne.collect{
 }
 }
 ```

-you can use
+**you can use**
 ```kt
 flowOne.launchIn(scope)
 ```

-what is different between launchIn() and collect()?

-launchIn is a regular function not suspend function and it is not suspend the flow untli is come
+What is different between launchIn() and collect()? launchIn is a regular function not suspend function and it is not suspend the flow untli is come

 now you can take look at LaunchAndCollect.kt to have better understanding